Jictyvoo/MoonJohn/README.md

 ### exitSubscene()

 For now you can only have one subscene, so, to exit this subscene, just need to use this method, then you will be back to the current scene.

+### entering() goingOut()

+When writting your scene, you can write these functions, that will be called when are entering in that scene, ou exiting that scene.

 ### setTransition(update, draw, [callWhenOver])